-A presentation once you return.
+- A presentation once you return.

-The face-to-face hours associated with this unit are minimal consisting of two compulsory workshops, one before you depart and one when you return.
+The face-to-face hours associated with this unit consist of two compulsory workshops, one before you depart and one when you return.

 Most units of study begin in week 1 and end in week 14, FHS Abroad is different.
 The FHS Abroad unit of study begins in week 9, overseas travel is undertaken during the semester break, and the unit's final assignment is due in week 5 of the following semester.
 Because of this, enrolment is unique for this unit.

 FHS Abroad enrolment appears as Semester 1 (where travel during the previous December/January break) or in Semester 2 (for travel during the previous June/July break).

 You cannot enrol in the unit of study yourself.
 The unit of study requires permission from the unit of study coordinator before your enrolment can be processed.
-Enrolment cannot be approved until you have attended the compulsory pre-departure workshop on Friday of week 14 in the semester before you travel, and have provided a receipt from Antipodeans Abroad/Projects Abroad for payment of your deposit.
+Enrolment cannot be approved until you have attended the compulsory pre-departure workshop in week 14 in the semester before you travel, and have provided a receipt from Antipodeans/Projects Abroad for payment of your deposit.

 Attend the Information Session